junction-express/junction-legal/Terms of Service/WordPress.com/EN-Terms-of-Service.md

 If you cancel this contract, we will reimburse you all payments we have received from you, including delivery costs (with the exception of additional costs resulting from the fact that you have chosen a type of delivery other than the most favorable standard delivery offered by us), without undue delay and no later than within fourteen days from the day on which we received the notification of your cancellation of this contract.
 For this repayment, we will use the same means of payment that you used for the original transaction, unless expressly agreed otherwise with you; you will not be charged for this repayment.
 If we have already begun our services during the withdrawal period, you will pay us a prorated amount corresponding to the services already provided up to the time you notify us of the exercise of the withdrawal right compared to the total scope of the services provided for in the contract.
 If you cancel your contract with us, you will refrain from using the digital content or digital services or making them available to third parties.

-You may exercise your right to withdrawal by sending a clear, written request to: &&??
-Aut O’Mattic A8C Ireland Ltd., Grand Canal Dock, 25 Herbert Pl, Dublin, D02 AY86 Ireland or by using [this model form](https://junction.express/support/right-to-withdrawal/).
+You may exercise your right to withdrawal by sending a clear, written request to: [this email ID](mailto:junction@wildfire.world).

 6\.
 Feedback
 ------------

 We love hearing from you and are always looking to improve our Services.
 When you share comments, ideas, or feedback with us, you agree that we’re free to use them without any restriction or compensation to you.
+[This email ID](mailto:junction@wildfire.world)

 7\.
 General Representation and Warranty
 ---------------------------------------